Derjyn/Kerberos/tools/gorilla/readme.md

 generating *.gorilla files read from other bitmap font generators that spit out antialiased fonts whether you like it or not.
 These tools here fix that.

-One thing to note- the XMLtoOgre had to be compiled from source, as it would crash when attempting to convert the BMFontgen XML file.
-This is because there were some schema changes in both the BMFontgen tool output, as well as Gorilla's schema.
+The XMLtoOgre had to be compiled from source, as it would crash when attempting to convert the BMFontgen XML file.
+This is because there were some schema changes in both the BMFontgen tool output, as well as Gorilla.
 I can't figure out how to get the glyph kerning values to work, so you won't get kerning per-glyph...
 You will have to use the global kerning setting in the *.gorilla files.
 Out of the dozen or so fonts I generated and tested in Kerberos, this wasn't an issue, but your mileage may vary.
 This isn't the most graceful solution, but it works